bugcrowd/templates/templates/server_security_misconfiguration/lack_of_security_headers/x_frame_options/template.md

 Adding a dot-pointed walkthrough with relevant screenshots will speed triage time and result in faster rewards!
 -->

-1. Navigate to endpoint: {{value}}
+1. Navigate to the endpoint with missing X-Frame-Options: {{value}}

-1. Intecept request in a Web Proxy
+1. Intecept the request and send it to a Web Proxy

-1. Notice that no HSTS header is used
+1. Replay the request and notice that no X-Frame-Options is implemented

 ## Vulnerability Evidence